DataDog/documentation/content/en/real_user_monitoring/guide/setup-feature-flag-data-collection.md

 {{% /tab %}}
 {{% tab "iOS" %}}

 Kameleoon does not support this integration.
-Contact ~kameleoon support~ to request this feature
+Contact product@kameleoon.com to request this feature

 {{% /tab %}}
 {{% tab "Android" %}}

 Kameleoon does not support this integration.
-Contact ~kameleoon support~ to request this feature
+Contact product@kameleoon.com to request this feature

 {{% /tab %}}
 {{% tab "Flutter" %}}

 Kameleoon does not support this integration.
-Contact ~kameleoon support~ to request this feature
+Contact product@kameleoon.com to request this feature

 {{% /tab %}}